n8n-io/n8n-docs/docs/hosting/configuration/environment-variables/external-secrets.md

 # External secrets environment variables

+You can use an external secrets store to manage credentials for n8n.
+Refer to [External secrets](/external-secrets/) for details.

 | Variable | Type  | Default  | Description |
 | :------- | :---- | :------- | :---------- |
 | `N8N_EXTERNAL_SECRETS_UPDATE_INTERVAL` | Number | `300` (5 minutes) | How often (in seconds) to check for secret updates. |